SabaLab/diffEnrich/README.md

 ## Example

-### Step 1: Collect and clean pathways from KEGG API
+### Step 1: Collect and store pathways from KEGG API

 First we will use the *get\_kegg* function to access the KEGG REST API and download the data sets required to perform our downstream analysis.